 7. Do you have to shoot to get a CCW permit?
 Legally, no, but we strongly recommend you take our one-hour shooting course, held immediately after the classroom portion!
 Even avid shooters will learn something about defensive shooting.

 8. How much is it to shoot?
-The shooting instruction fee (for about one hour of training at real-life self-defense range approximately 21 feet from a silhouette target) is $30, when you attend the WI CCW class.
-If you use your own gun and ammo, you would pay $110 total ($80 for the class, $30 for shooting instruction).
+The shooting instruction fee (for about one hour of training at real-life self-defense range approximately 21 feet from a silhouette target) is $35, when you attend the WI CCW class (this includes a $5 day-use fee by the New London Fish and Game Club.
+You can join the club for a year for only $15 for a single, $25 for a family, and avoid the daily fee).
+If you use your own gun and ammo, you would pay $115 total ($80 for the class, $35 for shooting instruction).
 If you use our small handguns and ammo, there is an additional $20 fee for 25 rounds of ammo.
 See our page on handgun options for some of the handguns you can try.

 9. I've never shot a handgun before.
 Is it easy to shoot?
 Is it loud?
 We can't guarantee you will become an expert marksman in an hour, but you will feel comfortable with a handgun after your first shooting lesson!
 Defensive shooting is close quarters--typically 21 feet or less--so we train close to the target, and the targets are human-sized.
 In a self-defense situation, adrenaline is flowing and fine motor skills often fail, so pointing the handgun and firing instinctively becomes important.
 We will cover sight pictures, proper grip, reloading and basic handgun fundamentals, but you should consider this a starting point in your training.
 This is the first step, not the final step!
 You will need to practice, have a plan of action in the event of a break-in or attack, have the proper mindset to defend yourself and train until you can make critical decisions quickly!